 - Class action lawsuits, seeking compensation for vehicle depreciation in connection with the ignition switch recall.

-More than 250 GM ignition switch injury and wrongful death lawsuits are centralized in New York federal court.
-Of 4 early “bellwether” trials (the first of many similar cases to be tried, which helps defendants decide whether they should settle remaining cases or dispute them in a trial), 3 went in GM’s favor, while another was settled confidentially with the plaintiff.
-The two remaining bellwether trials should wrap up by the end of 2016.
+The 234 GM ignition switch injury and wrongful death lawsuits are centralized in New York federal court.
+Of six early “bellwether” trials (the first of many similar cases to be tried, which helps defendants decide whether they should settle remaining cases or dispute them in a trial), three went in GM’s favor, while the other half were settled confidentially with the plaintiff.
+The remaining trials are scheduled to begin mid-2017.

 Plaintiffs seeking compensation from GM over defective ignition switches make numerous misconduct claims against the automaker, including that it: